 Enthusiastic Brights (Page 1)

 After more than twenty years as a First Amendment Activist in the United States, she served as president of the Atheist Alliance International.
 In that capacity, Margaret garnered considerable publicity for freethought organizations and led AAI to its best attended ever conventions in Washington, DC.
 She has long been a voice for an inclusive society, having founded the Thomas Paine Foundation, the Freethought Society, and the Anti-Discrimination Support Network (a watchdog group that works to protect liberty of conscience).
-She is also a secular celebrant: Visit her website.
+She is also a secular celebrant.

 James 'The Amazing' Randi